Corey Seager Player Props: Rangers vs. Nationals

-Corey Seager -- with a slugging percentage of .732 in his past 10 games, including two home runs -- will be in action for the Texas Rangers versus the Washington Nationals, with Jake Irvin on the hill, on July 8 at 4:05 PM ET.
+On Sunday, Corey Seager (.675 slugging percentage in past 10 games, including two home runs) and the Texas Rangers face the Washington Nationals, whose starting pitcher will be Patrick Corbin.
+First pitch is at 12:05 PM ET.

-In his previous appearance, he racked up two extra-base hits (2-for-5 with a double, a home run and an RBI) against the Nationals.
+He had a hitless performance in his previous game (0-for-4) against the Nationals.

 Corey Seager Game Info & Props vs. the Nationals